desktop/desktop/docs/technical/syntax-highlighting.md

 ### I want to add my favorite language

 Cool!
 As long as it's a language that [CodeMirror supports out of the box](https://codemirror.net/mode/index.html) we should be able to make it work.
 Open an issue and we'll take it from there.
-It would be swell if you could also submit a PR with a sample file for the language to [niik/highlighter-tests](https://github.com/niik/highlighter-tests) (we'll find a better spot for this in the future).
+It would be swell if you could also submit a PR with a sample file for the language to [desktop/highlighter-tests](https://github.com/desktop/highlighter-tests).

 ## Why do the diffs on GitHub.com and Desktop look different